a37950456/SRILM-on-mac-osx/README.md

 9.csh：kinds of Unix shell

-You can command to check if you had already download.
+You can use command to check if you had already download or not.
 ```cmd
 gawk  --v
 ```